Ordinary Differential Equation Solvers

 v' = f(x, t)/m

 where v is the velocity.
-The following screenshot shows the iFlow diagram for solving Newton's equation of motion using the built-in ODE Solver block:
+The following screenshot shows the iFlow diagram for solving Newton's equation of motion for a harmonic oscillator using the built-in ODE Solver block:

 We choose the Velocity-Verlet method in the above example as it conserves the total energy more accurately than the Euler method and the Runge-Kutta method.
 The Velocity-Verlet method is known as a symplectic integrator that preserves the form of Newton's equation of motion.